-Do You Lose Distance with Blade Irons?
-(Explained)
+Discover How You Lose Distance with Blade Irons?

 However, the full answer is a bit more complicated.
 Read on, my fellow golfers, for I have looked around and found some interesting insights.

 For most beginners, that’s a resounding yes.
-To understand why, we first have to look at how blade irons are manufactured.
+To understand why, we must first examine how blade irons are manufactured.

-When we say “blade iron,” we’re talking about golf clubs that are made from forged steel.
-In this process, melted steel is “forged” into the shape we’re familiar with.
+When we say “blade iron,” we’re talking about golf clubs made from forged steel.
+In this process, melted steel is “forged” into our familiar shape.
 Typically, this is done using a heavy pressing machine, creating a solid metal club.

 Making a club this way makes it less forgiving than one made from cast iron.
-Therefore, we have less club-face surface area to work with compared to a fairway driver, for example.
+Therefore, we have less club-face surface area to work with than a fairway driver.

 With less club surface to hit the ball with, as much as 25% less of a sweet spot, it’s more likely for beginner or even intermediate golfers to make a mistake.